Taibaz-Pathan/ocr-techtitans/README.md

 using OCRProject.Interfaces;
 using System.Diagnostics;

-## Contributing
-Members of OCRTechTitans and FrankfurtUAS.

-4. Cosine Similarity Calculation: The generated embeddings are compared using the cosine similarity method to measure the similarity between different preprocessing approaches.
-The results of cosine similarity matrix are stored in Output/Comparison folder by name CosineSimilarity.xlsx.

-5. Time Tracking and memory usage- While we apply preprocessing technique and extract text using Tessearct we calculate the time taken by each processing step and the memory usage of that pre processing step.
-The results are the stored in Output/Comparison folder by name ProcessingResults.xlsx.

-6. Ranking the preprocessing- Based on results of cosine similarity, time taken by pre-processing method and memory usage-each pre processing step is ranked from high to low order and is store in Output/Comparison folder by name BestModelRanking.xlsx

 ## Dependencies
 Required Libraries
 The following libraries are required to run the OCR project.
 You can install these dependencies via NuGet.